New in the Library!

 This collection contains open source educational materials useful for biomedical equipment technicians (BMETs).
 How to find information in the library:

-The Topics option can be used to browse list of topics included in this library such as: Anatomy and Physiology, the Biomedical Technician Assistant (BTA) skills, Electronics, Healthcare Technology Management (HTM), Mathematics, and Medical Equipment.
-These lists contain all information we have available on a topic...
+Topics: The Topics tab can be used to browse list of topics included in this library.
+Topics are arranged hierarchically so you can refine your search as you go.
+Topics include: Anatomy and Physiology, Biomedical Technician Assistant (BTA) skills, Electronics, Healthcare Technology Management (HTM), Mathematics, Spanish Language, Medical Equipment, and more.

 For information regarding copyright and use of documents in the digital library see our Copyright and Use Guide.

 This website is currently only available in English, if you need to access the website or its resources in another language Google Translate (https://translate.google.com/) is very useful.
 Google Translate will allow you to type in text to translate, upload a document to be translated, or enter a web address and translate the entire site.
 Just like with most online translation services Google Translate is not perfect and also works better with small pieces of text.
 If a translation does not make sense translating a smaller phrase may help resolve the issue.

 For the purposes of using this site, Google Translate is able to translate the page and allow you to navigate the translated page.
 However one must be careful when using Google Translate with PDF files, it can only handle files up to 1 MB, larger files must be split (http://www.splitpdf.com/).
 Additionally even if a PDF document is not over 1 MB translating it may scramble the content or remove the images.

 Google Translate can translate HTML files too, and often it does not scramble the content like it does with PDFs, however HTML files do have some drawbacks.
 These types of files do not have the images or text formatting that the PDF files of the same resource may have.